wehlutyk/thesis/content/1-introduction-2-review.md

 - Geertz
 - Kroeber: review of the uses of "culture"
 - Bateson
+- According to Sperber (1996 : 31), there's also the diffusionist program, which is a precursor to his approach

+Psychology:

+- Gibson

+Darwinism

+- Plotkin
+- Murdoch
+- Sociobiology
+- Evolutionary Psychology
+- Memetics

 -->

-#### Psychology

-\todo{? - Gibson}

-#### Darwinism

-\todo{? - Plotkin, Murdoch, Sociobiology, Evolutionary Psychology, Memetics}

 ### Evolution of culture

-\add{the cog-soc link is also often viewed as the question of what human nature is (because an answer to that question would define the unit of analysis for culture and everything else)}

 Today's discussion of the ties between culture and psychology is more influenced by proponents from cognitive science.
-Inspired by the same initial analogy as darwinist authors from 20th century traditions, a new wave of analyses developed throughout the eighties and nineties and proposed a blend of (a) the gene-centred level of evolutionary theory, (b) insights that the application of generalised darwinian principles may (or may not, depending on the case) bring to the study of cultural change, and (c) a construal of the two processes of change, genetic and cultural, as parallel evolutions that actively interact, notably but not only through psychology.
+Inspired by the generality of the populational approach underlying contemporary evolutionary theory, a new wave of analyses developed throughout the eighties and nineties by proposing a blend of (a) the gene-centred level of evolutionary theory, (b) insights that the application of generalised evolutionary principles may, or may not, bring to the study of cultural change, and (c) a construal of the two processes of change, genetic and cultural, as parallel evolutions that actively interact, notably through psychology, learning, and environmental engineering.
+The combination of (a) and (b) is not new, as a similar inspiration underlay the development of memetics.
+Tim Lewens clarifies the position of this new wave regarding previous evolutionary approaches to culture:

-\add{? lewens-cultural-2012, p.
-466, "Cultural evolutionists frequently begin their theorizing from a starting point that does not invite use of the meme concept, and may therefore appear neutral regarding its propriety.
-Their project is to integrate various forms of learning into evolutionary theory, in a way that leaves open the degree to which learning has anything in common with genetic inheritance.}
+> "Cultural evolutionists frequently begin their theorizing from a starting point that does not invite use of the meme concept, and may therefore appear neutral regarding its propriety.
+Their project is to integrate various forms of learning into evolutionary theory, in a way that leaves open the degree to which learning has anything in common with genetic inheritance."
+> [@lewens_cultural_2012 p.
+466]

+\(c), which differentiates current cultural evolutionists from previous approaches, has been developed into two parallel approaches, which @sterelny_cultural_2017 terms the Californian and the Parisian traditions.

 \add{scott-phillips-simple-2017, mesoudi-cultural-2016}

-\add{acerbi-cultural-2016: The distinction between cultural and non-cultural behavior is not a sharp one (Morin, 2015)}

 #### Californian

-@cavalli-sforza_cultural_1981 articulated this view in detail, by building on the fact that an evolutionary process need not be mediated by genetic transmission to take place.
+@cavalli-sforza_cultural_1981 first articulated the combination of these three ideas in detail, by building on the fact that an evolutionary process need not be mediated by genetic transmission to take place.
 Indeed, following the synthesis provided by @lewontin_cultural_1982: for any type of item, the combination of (a) a transmission process leading to nonrandom dependence of subsequent instances on preceding instances (e.g. offspring and parent phenotype), (b) at least some variation of the properties of items (against which to select), and (c) some level of differential survival and spread depending on those properties, will lead to evolution by natural selection.
 By looking at genetic models of evolution as a special case of those general principles of evolution, @cavalli-sforza_cultural_1981 developed the mathematical analysis of purely phenotypic transmission, which can take different paths in a given population: